mkusaka/cargo-gh/README.md

 # cargo-gh

-GitHub Releases integration for Cargo - Install and distribute binaries via GitHub Releases with support for both SemVer and commit hash tags.
+GitHub Releases integration for Cargo - Install and distribute binaries via GitHub Releases with support for any tag format including SemVer tags, commit hashes, and branch names.

 ## Overview